botswin/BotCloud/RESPONSIBLE_USE.md

 # BotCloud Responsible Use Guidelines

-BotCloud is a commercial anti-detection cloud browser service.
-Every customer shares the same infrastructure, so one team’s workload can affect everyone else.
+BotCloud is a commercial privacy-focused cloud browser service.
+Every customer shares the same infrastructure, so one team's workload can affect everyone else.
 Please keep the following ground rules in mind before you launch new jobs.

 ## Before You Start